 Practice Rounds: Available dates for practice rounds are at the discretion of the golf course and information will be e-mailed to registered participants.
 Cart fees are usually required for practice rounds.

-Details Subject to Change: All information is current at the time of printing.
-Details are subject to change and will be posted on the VSWGA website if needed.
+Details Subject to Change: Details are subject to change and will be posted on the VSWGA website if needed.

 Restrictions: If the Championship course is declared unplayable and as a result it is not possible to complete the 36 or 54 holes of play in the period in which the Championship is scheduled, the Championship will not be extended beyond the last scheduled day and the winner shall be the individual who returns the lowest score for the number of stipulated rounds played.

 Registration/Check-In: Registration/Check-in at all tournaments will be in the morning starting 1 hour before the first tee time, until 1 hour before the last tee time on the first day.
 Registration information will be emailed to registered players.